Ecological light pollution: Effects of different wavelengths

 The effect that artificial light has upon organisms is wavelength dependent.
 While human beings cannot see ultraviolet light, it is often used by entomologists to attract insects.
 Generally speaking, blue light is more likely to be damaging to mammals because the non-imaging photoreceptors in mammalian eyes are most sensitive in the blue region.

+Exposure to blue light in humans, especially at night, has been associated with decreased melatonin, leading to sleep disorders and stress.

-This means that if traditional vapor discharge streetlamps are replaced by white LEDs (which generally emit more of their radiation in the blue part of the spectrum), the ecological impact could be greater even if the total amount of radiated light is decreased.
+In the environment, Rayleigh scattering contributes to the brightness of the night sky.
+This implies that shorter wavelength waves, such as blue light, are scattered more than those with longer wavelengths (red and green light).
+This means that if traditional vapour discharge streetlamps are replaced by white LEDs (which generally emit more of their radiation in the blue part of the spectrum), the ecological impact could be greater even if the total amount of radiated light is decreased.

 Polarized light pollution

 Artificial planar surfaces, such as glass windows or asphalt reflect highly polarized light.
+Polarized light pollution is caused by our choice of technology and materials and can be reduced by more thoughtfully selecting materials for construction.
+One notable example of polarized light is the light that is reflected by the glass of a watch.
 Many insects are attracted to polarized surfaces, because polarization is usually an indicator for water.
 This effect is called polarized light pollution, and although it is certainly a form of ecological photopollution, "ecological light pollution" usually refers to the impact of artificial light on organisms.

 In the night, the polarization of the moonlit sky is very strongly reduced in the presence of urban light pollution, because scattered urban light is not strongly polarized.
 Since polarized moonlight is believed to be used by many animals for navigation, this screening is another negative effect of light pollution on ecology.

-Prevents and Controls

-To regulate and manage the problem of light pollution, it needs to establish a mature management system.
-Based on Zhou's studies, posing regulations such as green lighting, strengthening the propaganda and education by governors could help stop or reduce the adverse impacts of light pollution.